jcatrysse/redmine_issue_todo_lists2/README.md

 * Autocomplete for issues (as with issue relations)
 * To-do lists show all configured default columns displayed on the normal issue list
 * Remove closed issues from to-do list automatically (configurable per to-do list)
-* Modify to-do list adherance from issue details.
+* Modify to-do list adherance from issue details and on edit
-* Add issue to to-do list on creation.
+* Add issue to to-do list on creation
+* Issue Filters and Columns

+That's a clear and concise way to describe the current issue.
+Here's a bit more detail, if you'd like:

+## Remarks
+* The sorting functionality of the new "Issues Columns" currently operates only on the first element.
+This means that, when the column is sorted, only the first item in each row is considered for the sorting operation.
+* Additionally, the sorting operation does not account for visibility permissions.
+This means that items may be sorted based on data that is not currently visible to the user.

 ## Screenshots
 See [screenshots folder](https://github.com/jcatrysse/redmine_issue_todo_lists2/tree/master/screenshots)

 ## Install
 * Read the Redmine plugin installation wiki: http://www.redmine.org/wiki/redmine/Plugins
 * Run the migration for database: `bundle exec rake redmine:plugins:migrate NAME=redmine_issue_todo_lists2 RAILS_ENV=production`
 * Restart Redmine